The Seashores of Old Mexico

 "The Seashores of Old Mexico" is a country music song written by Merle Haggard.
-It was recorded by Hank Snow in 1971, Freddy Weller in 1972, Haggard himself in 1974, and in 1987 Haggard and Willie Nelson recut the song as a duet.
+It was first performed by Hank Snow in 1971, then by Freddy Weller in 1972, then by Merle Haggard in 1974, and in 1987 by Merle Haggard and Willie Nelson as a duet.
 Snow's version was a Top Ten hit in Canada, peaking at #6 on the RPM Top Country Tracks charts.

-George Strait recorded a version, released as the last single, from his 2005 album Somewhere Down in Texas.
+George Strait released a cover version to country radio stations on February 13, 2006, as the third and final single from his 2005 album Somewhere Down in Texas.
 Strait's version peaked at #11 on the Billboard Hot Country Songs chart in 2006.
 "The Seashores of Old Mexico" was nominated for Best Male Country Vocal Performance at the 2007 Grammy Awards.

 Content

-The song is about a young man wanted in Tucson, Arizona.
-He decides there is a better life for him in Mexico; so he packs up all of his stuff and moves to Mexico.
-He loses all of his money the first night in Mexico playing poker.
-When his truck breaks down, he hitches a ride to the beach towns of Mexico where he finds love and lives out the rest of his life.
+In the country song, “The Seashores of Old Mexico,” a young man from Tucson, Arizona, decides to go to Mexico for a better life.
+He fills his pickup truck with all his belongings, and heads south of the border.
+The first thing that goes wrong is that he loses all his money playing poker.
+Then, his truck breaks down, and he ends up hitchhiking to a beach town.
+This turns out to be a blessing in disguise.
+He finds love and spends the rest of his life there.

 Music video

-A music video for this song with George Strait was filmed in February 2006 in Tulum, Mexico and directed by Trey Fanjoy.
+The music video for George Strait's song “The Seashores of Old Mexico” was filmed in Tulum, Quintana Roo, Mexico on February 13, 2006.
+It was directed by Trey Fanjoy, and produced by Robin Beresford.
+The video premiered on CMT on March 23, 2006, and became a hit song reaching #1 for the top spot on the CMT Top Twenty Countdown in July 2006.
+The song was also memorable because it was Strait's first video in four years.